Monday, December 31, 2018

 Nature almost struck

-Coming back to Highlands after dinner one Saturday I saw a snake just disappear into the barn, right across from the door to the trailer.
-Dammit.
+Coming back to Highlands after dinner on Saturday I saw a snake disappear into the barn, right across from the door to the trailer.
 "Snake" I yell.
 "I think its just a rat snake though".
 Mark: "Oh yeah?
 Where is it?
 You mean this one in here?
 RATTLING it's tail and coiling up like it's about to strike?!"
-Yeah, I guess that's the one...
+Oops - Yeah, I guess that's the one.
+Ten tense minutes, much yelling at Mark not to get bit, and a sharp hoe blade later

-And Mr Snake met his untimely end.
+and Mr. Snake met his untimely end.

 Thursday, June 21, 2018